ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/patching.markdown

 ﻿# Migration : Patching

 This article describes the differences between 3.x and 4.0.
-It is primarly focused on the JavaScript capabilities.
+It's primarily focused on the JavaScript capabilities.
 If you are interested only in Client API changes, please visit [this article](../../client-api/operations/patching/single-document).

 {PANEL:JavaScript Interpreter}